Watlington Hill and the Wormsley Estate – An Emblematic Chilterns Walk

 Originally owned by the Scrope family from the late 16th century, Wormsley Park is the former home of the philanthropist Sir Paul Getty who moved to Wormsley in 1986.
 It is now the home of Mark Getty and his family, and the site of the cricket field known as Sir Paul Getty's Ground.
 After he acquired the 18th-century house, Paul Getty spent much time on restoring the house and estate back to its former glory.
 Getty also had a library added to the house to accommodate his book collection, and a theatre where performances were held for invited guests.
 In the summer months, Garsington Opera's annual festival is held on the grounds of the park.
 Wormsley Park operates as an organic farm and you may encounter sheep or other livestock.
 The area is also known as the location of the first successful reintroduction of a population of red kites to the Chiltern Hills in 1989.
 The birds are now a common site in the surrounding area.

-Continue along the track ahead, with a fence and a line of small trees on your left.
-Where the path splits, keep right, following the valley bottom.
-Pass through a small area of woodland and continue on the path, with a fence on your left and a hedge on your right, until you reach a crossing path, which is part of The Chiltern Way.
+Continue along the track ahead, which follows the bottom of the valley.
+Where the path splits, keep right, following the narrow path along the valley bottom.
+Pass through a narrow area of woodland and then continue on the path, with a fence on your left and a hedge on your right, until you reach a crossing path, which is part of The Chiltern Way.

 Turn right, through a wooden gate next to a metal field gate, onto the Chiltern Way.
 Follow the path across a field to another gate that leads to a lane.
 Cross the lane to a further gate and then continue half left across another field towards a gate in the corner.
 Go through the gate onto another lane.
-Turn right onto the lane, then immediately left onto footpath SH4, which is also the Chiltern Way.
+Turn right onto the lane then, after about 30 metres, turn left onto footpath SH4, which is also the Chiltern Way.
 (There is a way-marker, and a painted arrow, on a telegraph pole on your left as you enter the footpath.)
 Follow this footpath, with a flint and brick wall on your right.
-After 200 metres, bear right at a Y-junction, leaving the Chiltern Way and following path SH4 past an ornamental urn on a plinth.
-Continue on this path gently uphill and through the magnificent beech woodland of Shotridge Wood for 1.8 km, ignoring crossing paths, until the gradient flattens out at a crossing track.
+After 200 metres, bear right at a Y-junction, leaving the Chiltern Way and following path SH4 across a rough lawn and past an ornamental urn on a plinth.
+Continue on this path gently uphill ignoring crossing paths for 1.8 km, through the mature beech woodland of Shotridge Wood, until the gradient flattens out at a crossing track.

 End at the National Trust car park at Watlington Hill.
 Grid.
 Ref.
 SU709935.